yan0817/HashTable-1/ReadMe.md

 For this project, you will be creating a simple HashTable object.

 ##API - Version 0
 This version of HashTable will do a simple put using an object's hashcode.
 It does not use separate key and value objects.
-Create the appropriate private fields.
+Create the appropriate private fields and set a default load factor.

 ###HashTable()
 Default constructor.
 Initializes to capacity 100.